 Prayers from a place of ambition will sound a bit like this: “Father, thank you for your favor on me.
 Open their eyes to see how awesome my products are.
 I ask for your favor so I can get these sales in.”
 Such prayers are covered in a heart that wants to look good in front of the world.
 It’s about your agenda, not God’s.
 These prayers are impatient, demanding, self-centered.

 But, a prayer motivated by love is a prayer God can work with.
 It’s a prayer full of faith, truth, and purity.
 These prayers God can bless.
 They sound something like this: Father, I thank you for the husband you gave me.
 I thank you for your hand upon him, to give him favor and guidance.
 Thank you that as he goes about his day, today, he would know your presence with Him.
 I thank you, Lord, that he would be so moved by your love it would overflow into the lives of those around him.
 I speak confidence and boldness into him to obey your voice leading him in every decision he has to make, today.
 Thank you for the testimonies he will bring when he comes home, testimonies of your goodness, provision, and love.”

 Can you hear the difference?

-Prayers from love shift the atmospheres in our homes, cities, marriages, families, and communities.
+Prayers from love shift the atmosphere in our homes, cities, marriages, families, and communities.
 They see what God is doing and call it into place.
-We need to pray the character, heart and promises of God from a heart of love.
+We need to pray the character, heart, and promises of God from a heart of love.
 This gives us the supernatural ability to see what God sees, do what he is doing, and speak what he is saying.
 It’s a heart submitted and surrendered to God.